-Diederich Healthcare has completed their annual compilation of medical malpractice payouts report to the National Practitioner Data Bank (NPDB).
-The National Practitioner Data Bank (NPDB) is a federal data bank of information about health care providers in the United States, and requires notice of any payout that follows a written demand of payment sent to a medical practitioner.
+Diederich Healthcare has completed its annual compilation of medical malpractice payouts report to the National Practitioner Data Bank (NPDB).
+The National Practitioner Data Bank (NPDB) is a federal data bank of information about health care providers in the United States and requires notice of any payout that follows a written demand of payment sent to a medical practitioner.

 To view the entire infographic, click here.

 In the year 2012, there were $3.6 billion in payouts for medical malpractice.
 That makes for 12, 142 total payouts, or once every 43 minutes.
 From 1998 to 2001, total medical malpractice payouts increased by 46 percent, but there has been a steady decline since 2003.
 In 2012, total payouts were 3.4 percent lower than in 2011.
 Additionally, the bulk of payments made came from settlements, which accounted for 93 percent of all payouts.
 Only 5 percent of payouts were made from judgments.
 The following are some more notable findings from the 2013 Medical Malpractice Payout Analysis, done by Diederich Healthcare.

 Five states account for 48 percent of all payouts

 • Florida: $203,671,100